kapse91-repo/yogadi-Qr.py/README.md

 # yogadi-Qr.py
-This is my first git repo and first project.
+This is my first git repo and first project in python.
+Author- Aditya Kapse